Female infanticide in China: 20th century

+The Qing Code did not prohibit infanticide.

 In 1930, Rou Shi, a noted member of the May Fourth Movement, wrote the short story A Slave-Mother.
 In it he portrayed the extreme poverty in rural communities that was a direct cause of female infanticide.

+The People's Republic of China's Marriage Law of 1950 prohibited infanticide.
+Infanticide declined quickly during the Mao era.

 One-Child Policy

 In Chinese society, most parents preferred having sons, so in 1979 when the government created the One-Child Policy, baby girls were aborted or abandoned.
 If parents had more than one child they would be fined.
-The earning potential of the male heir compared to a female made parents believe that having female children would be an economic hardship, making female infanticide more desirable solution.
+The earning potential of the male heir compared to a female made parents believe that having female children would be an economic hardship, making female infanticide a more desirable solution.

 A white paper published by the Chinese government in 1980 stated that the practice of female infanticide was a "feudalistic evil".
 (Note: "Infanticide through drowning and abandoning female babies is an evil custom left over from feudal times.")
 The state officially considers the practice a carryover from feudal times, not a result of the state's one-child policy.
 According to Jing-Bao Nie, it would be "inconceivable" to believe there is "no link" between the state's family planning policies and female infanticide.

 On September 25, 1980, in an "open letter", the Politburo of the Chinese Communist Party requested that members of the party, and those in the Communist Youth League, lead by example and have only one child.
 From the beginning of the one-child policy, there were concerns that it would lead to an imbalance in the sex ratio.
 Early in the 1980s, senior officials became increasingly concerned with reports of abandonment and female infanticide by parents desperate for a son.
 In 1984, the government attempted to address the issue by adjusting the one-child policy.
 Couples whose first child is a girl are allowed to have a second child.
 Even when exceptions were made to the One-Child Policy if a couple had a female child first, the baby girls were still discarded, because the parents didn't want the financial burden of having two children.
 They would continuously do this until they had a boy.